At this very moment, 2.1 billion people around the world are making a payment or sending money digitally.

 Why is it important to offer a variety of payment methods?

 You may think that, as more and more payment methods become available on the market, it’s going to be very difficult to anticipate the needs of all of your customers.
 But that’s a good reason to include a variety of payment systems in your ecommerce business, just like you’d find in physical stores.

 If nowadays it seems antiquated when a store doesn’t accept payment by bank card, it will soon appear outdated for an online store not to offer Apple Pay or PayPal at checkout.

-The advantages offered by online payment systems are:
+The advantages offered by alternative online payment systems are:

 - Location: Regional payment systems can be incorporated along with global methods.

-- Convenience: This is especially important for the customer, who looks for speed in online shopping and wants to make secure payments without revealing too much personal information.
+- Convenience: This is especially important for the customer, who looks for speed in online shopping and wants to make secure payments without revealing too much confidential information.

-- Audience: Payment methods can be adapted to the systems that are most used by customers in a given region or to a specific demographic.
+- Audience: Payment methods can be adapted to the systems that are most used by customers in any given region, or to a specific demographic.

 What’s more, if one of your payment systems causes problems, having further options available is a good way to sustain conversions and avoid a drop in buyer numbers due to technical faults.